Hit Parade Charts Hit Parade, 1938-1959

 8. Mack the Knife,Bobby Darin, 1959, #1

 By contrast, there are six waltzes, an actual ragtime song (Crazy Otto Rag), and about 20 Latin Beat numbers.
 Check it out for yourself!
 But, remember that these are year-long totals.
-However (and I was there...) the 1950s were still a time of segregation and repression.
+Sadly, (and I was there...) the 1950s were mostly a time of segregation and repression marked by an almost desperate "clinging" to a particular set of middle class social values

 Several years ago, the now defunct Oldies 100 (WBIG-FM) produced a brochure that contained their "Big 500 Oldies of All Time" -- that would be from the time that they were released to about 1999.
 For what it's worth, very few Lindy-danceable songs made this list.
 Of 500 songs, I count only 15 that are even marginally danceable!
 Here they are: